 He’s a nearly 40 pound, dense and muscular corgi.
 He was the only child of his mother Miel (our Merle corgi) and her boyfriend Elvis (a bluie tri-color with long hair out of Cameron, Texas).

-Miel was is our first corgi, she was raised by a breeder in West Texas and were were told she was crossed with a Cardigan Welsh Corgi somewhere a few generations before her parents. (we’ve included their photos below)
+Miel was is our first corgi, she was raised by a breeder in West Texas and were told she was crossed with a Cardigan Welsh Corgi somewhere a few generations before her parents. (we’ve included their photos below) She has had a single puppy – Beasley.

 We do not dock tails.
 If you would like your corgi’s tail docked please get with us prior to the litter being born so we can make arrangements ahead of time.
 (We will schedule the tail to be docked immediately after birth by our veterinarian) To reserve dogs with docked tails, payment must be made in advance of the litter and the cost of the tail docking will be added to the invoice.